It is almost the end of 2012, and I think many of us are

 about creating yourself.”

 meant to be.
-Let 2013 be the year of
+Let this be a new year of

 personal and professional growth.
 You